 In addition to our standard range of Redipor® media products, we also offer triple-wrapped irradiated settle plates, 90 and 140mm Petri dishes and contact plates.
 Gamma irradiation extends shelf-life typically to 6 months in ambient conditions.

 Finally, they are tested after irradiation to confirm growth properties and pH.
-A detailed QC certificate is provided with each batch.
+A detailed certificate of analysis is provided with each batch.

 Packaging plays an important role in maintaining conditions for the agar and providing consistent, reliable prepared media that delivers confidence in your sampling.